CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Experiments and results

 \paragraph{Pre-processing} Registration was applied to the VS dataset before training.
 We considered the T1ce as the fixed image and performed rigid registration with the T2, for which we used Elastix software \citep{klein2009elastix}.
 All images from both datasets were then normalized to the range of [-1,1] and the background was cropped based on the bounding box of the foreground before training to reduce the image size.
 Both sequences in the VS dataset were resampled to $0.29\times 0.29$ mm in-plane resolution, which is the median value of the T1ce domain.
 During training, random cropping was conducted on the images, with a cropping size of $160 \times 128$ for BraTS 2018 and a cropping size of $320 \times 320$ for the VS dataset, respectively.

 \paragraph{Implementation details} All experiments were conducted using Python 3.10 and PyTorch 1.12.1 on a mixed computation server equipped with Nvidia Quadro RTX 6000 and Nvidia Tesla V100 GPUs.
 The models were trained by the Adam optimizer using the Two Time-scale Update Rule (TTUR) training scheme, in which the generator and discriminator have a different initial learning rate \citep{heusel2017gans}.
 We found that an initial learning rate of $1 \times 10^{-4}$ for the generator and an initial learning rate of $4 \times 10^{-4}$ for the discriminator worked best for our experiments.
 The learning rates were further decayed using a linear learning rate scheduler.
-Adapted from the choices of loss weights and parameters in \cite{Shaham2021}, we set $\lambda_{\text{adv}} = 1.0$, $\lambda_{\text{rec}} = 100.0$, $\lambda_{\text{reg}} = 10.0$, $\lambda_{\text{fm}} = 10.0$ and the frequency parameter $m=6$ for positional encoding.
+Adapted from the choices of hyperparameters in \cite{Shaham2021}, we set the frequency parameter $m=6$ for positional encoding.
+We set $\lambda_{\text{adv}} = 1.0$ and $\lambda_{\text{rec}} = 100.0$, which gives us the best balance between sharp results and fewer artifacts as suggested in \cite{isola2017}.
+Both $L_{\text{fm}}$ and $L_{\text{reg}}$ help to stabilize the training, while large $\lambda_{\text{reg}}$ and $\lambda_{\text{fm}}$ may lead to poor reconstruction performance.
+We set $\lambda_{\text{fm}}=\lambda_{\text{reg}}=10.0$, which ensures a stable training while maintaining reconstruction performance \citep{wang2018high, Shaham2021}.
 Lastly, we focus on 2D image translation in this paper and hence use 2D coordinates ($d=2$).